DistrictDataLabs/yellowbrick/docs/evaluation.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 Please open the quesionaire, in order to familiarize yourself with the
 feedback that we are looking to receive.
 We are very interested in
 identifying any bugs in Yellowbrick.
-Please keep include cells in your
+Please include al cells in your
 jupyter notebook that produce errors so that we may reproduce the
 problem.